 In the UK, you cannot start a P2P lending platform without authorisation from the Financial Conduct Authority (FCA) — a body that regulates financial activities.

 While some types of crowdfunding are spared from the regulation, other types are going to face stricter laws.
-In this article, we will tell you about the FCA crowdfunding rules in 2020 and where they apply:
+If you plan to build your own crowdfunding platform, in this article, you will find out the FCA crowdfunding rules in 2020 and where they apply:

 - General rules of crowdfunding regulations in the UK.